 How do you qualify a lead in B2B?

-Use scoring based on two axes: profile (company size, industry, contact’s role) and behavior (intent signals, interactions with your content).
-Leads with a recent signal and a good profile are top priority.
+Score on two axes: profile (company size, industry, contact’s role) and behavior (intent signals, interactions with your content).
+Leads with a recent signal and a strong profile match are top priority.
+The recency matters as much as the fit.

 What is the difference between a lead and a prospect?

 A lead is a contact who has shown initial interest.
-A prospect is a qualified lead whose fit with your ICP (Ideal Customer Profile) has been verified and who has an identified need.
+A prospect is a lead whose fit with your ICP has been confirmed and who has an identified need.
+The scoring model is what moves someone from one category to the other without needing a human to make that call manually every time.

 How many leads does it take to win a customer?

-On average in B2B, it takes 250 to 500 leads to win a customer with cold prospecting.
-With intent signals, this ratio drops to 30-50 leads per customer thanks to better targeting.
+On average in B2B, it takes 250 to 500 leads to win a customer through cold prospecting.
+With intent signals, that ratio drops to around 30 to 50 leads per customer, because you’re reaching accounts in a context where they’re actually open to the conversation.